eCircuit Center

 What have you noticed about the noise spectral density at high frequency?
 The noise begins to drop thanks to the low-pass filter RLP1 and CLP1.
 This could be a good thing!
 But of course, here's another one of life's balancing acts.
 Small bandwidth is good for low-noise, but not if it cuts into your signal's bandwidth!

-Cool Feature SPICE let's you plot the total voltage spectral density at the output V(4) or the input V1.
+Cool Feature SPICE let's you plot the total voltage spectral density N at the output V(4) or the input V1.
 Just add trace ONOISE or INOISE to the plot window.
 You can even add these variables to a .PRINT statement!

 RMS VOLTAGE CALCULATION